 A formal announcement will be made from the Diocesan Office when all these requirements have been met and a date for the institution or licensing has been set.
-However an informal announcement in both the old and the new benefice can be made "subject to completion of legal requirements".
-The date of this is decided between the successful candidate and the Parish Representatives.
+However, an informal announcement in both the old and the new benefice can be made "subject to completion of legal requirements".
+The date of this is decided between the Senior staff member, candidate and parish.
 Once a date is agreed, it is important that the Bishop or Archdeacon handling the appointment, and the Rural Dean know when it is to take place.